ESG

 To stand out to customers, logistics businesses often work harder at lower prices.
 It’s not a great way to grow your business, especially when margins are already tight.
 When looking at what assets you have to build a competitive advantage, data might not be the first thing to jump to mind.

-Globally, reporting on ESG is becoming a mandate for public and private companies – including carbon emissions data.
+Globally, reporting on your fleet's emissions is becoming a mandate for public and private companies – including carbon emissions data.
 As every industry is serviced in some way by logistics, whether that’s through shipping out products or receiving them, logistics providers are being tasked with providing the data.

 Even if it’s not in a sophisticated way, most logistics businesses are capturing data on: